particle-iot/docs/src/content/getting-started/logic-ledger/ledger.md

 available until cloud connected and the ledger synchronized, so in some cases you may want to wait for that to occur.

 If the local copy of the ledger is the same as the cloud version, it will not be downloaded again, saving data.

-During Ledger beta, data operations are not charged for ledger synchronization.
-In the future, ledger downloads may incur data operations at a rate of 1 data operations per 1 Kbyte download.
-Ledgers can be up to 16 Kbyte, so a maximum ledger could incur 16 data operations.

 The maximum ledger size is dependent on a number of factors including RAM and flash size limitations, so on some platforms, particularly Gen 3 devices like the B Series SoM, Tracker SoM, Boron, and Argon, the limit could be lower.